sm2828/InstagramMediaDownloader/readme.txt

 1. Clone this repository to your local machine.

-2. Open the script `InstagramScraper.py` in a text editor.
+2. Open the script `InstagramScraper.py`.

 3. Run the script.

 4. Enter the username in the terminal.

-5. The script will create a folder named `username_images` in the same directory and save the downloaded images there.
+5. The script will create a folder named `username_images` in the same directory and save the downloaded media there.

 ## Disclaimer